usable-tools/usable-tools/content/AXISevent2020.md

 **Considerations for Virtual Feedback Collection** *(Tuesday, August 25)*

 This session will explore the process and impact of virtual feedback collection.
 Collaboratively, we will develop a list of considerations for collecting feedback virtually.
-Session will be offered twice, at the times listed below.

-*9:00am ET, 1:00pm UTC, 9:00am Santiago(CLT), 4:00pm Kampala(EAT), 4:00pm Kyiv(EEST), 8:00pm Bangkok(UTC +7)*
-*9:00pm ET, 1:00am UTC, 9:00pm Santiago(CLT), 4:00am Kampala(EAT), 4:00am Kyiv(EEST), 8:00pm Bangkok(UTC +7)*

 **What's next?
 How do we put this into practice?** *(Thursday, August 27)*

 This closing session will outline immediate next steps (including the launch of a funding pool) and map actionable ways participants can implement lessons learned during AXIS in their every day work.
-Session will be offered twice, at the times listed below.

-*9:00am ET, 1:00pm UTC, 9:00am Santiago(CLT), 4:00pm Kampala(EAT), 4:00pm Kyiv(EEST), 8:00pm Bangkok(UTC +7)*
-*9:00pm ET, 1:00am UTC, 9:00pm Santiago(CLT), 4:00am Kampala(EAT), 4:00am Kyiv(EEST), 8:00pm Bangkok(UTC +7)*

 ## On Your Own